Helping Clients with Their Legal Challenges for over 30 Years

 If you’ve been arrested for aggravated DUI in Tampa, a conviction can alter the course of your life forever.
 From imprisonment to heavy fines, community service, probation, suspended driver’s license, and other consequences, the punishments can be too overwhelming to bear.
 Sadly, that’s not all.
 An aggravated DUI conviction can also lead to increased insurance premiums and leave an everlasting dent in your criminal record.

 However, there’s no need to panic.
-You can still overcome this situation by making the singular most important decision of hiring our aggravated DUI attorneys.
+You can still overcome this situation by making the singular most important decision of hiring our DUI attorney.
 We’ll evaluate your case and draw up a suitable defense plan to get your charges dropped or reduced.

 Get in touch with us now at (813) 281-2897 to get started on your case.